MisterAwesome23/GoogleSeasonOfDocsArduino/markdown.md

 </br>
 </br>
-*Note:* <i>
+<i>Note:
 I created this document as my very first markdown page under experiment, explorations and demonstration of my quick learning skills.
-This is my first interaction with the organisation so I apologise in advance if I have inadvertently violated any style guidelines and will happily rectify any issues.  <i>
+This is my first interaction with the organisation so I apologise in advance if I have inadvertently violated any style guidelines and will happily rectify any issues.  </i>